Charles I of Austria: Marriage

-In 1911, Charles married Princess Zita of Bourbon-Parma.
+On 21 October 1911, Charles married Princess Zita of Bourbon-Parma.
 They had met as children but did not see one another for almost ten years, as each pursued their education.
 In 1909, his dragoon regiment was stationed at Brandýs nad Labem in Bohemia, from where he visited his aunt at Franzensbad.

 It was during one of these visits that Charles and Zita became reacquainted.
 Due to Franz Ferdinand's morganatic marriage in 1900, his children were excluded from the succession.
 As a result, the Emperor pressured Charles to marry.
 Zita not only shared Charles's devout Catholicism, but also an impeccable royal lineage.
 Zita later recalled:

 Archduke Charles traveled to Villa Pianore, the Italian winter residence of Zita's parents, and asked for her hand; on 13 June 1911, their engagement was announced at the Austrian court.
 Charles and Zita were married at the Bourbon-Parma castle of Schwarzau in Austria on 21 October 1911.
 Charles's grand-uncle, the 81-year-old Emperor Franz Joseph, attended the wedding.
 He was relieved to see the second-in-line to the throne in a suitable marriage, and was in good spirits, even leading the toast at the wedding breakfast.
 Archduchess Zita soon conceived a son, and Otto was born 20 November 1912.
 Seven more children followed in the next decade.

 Heir presumptive

-Charles (his father having died in 1906) became heir presumptive after the assassination of Archduke Franz Ferdinand (his uncle) in Sarajevo in 1914, the event which precipitated World War I. Only at this time did the old Emperor take steps to initiate the heir-presumptive to his crown in affairs of state.
-But the outbreak of World War I interfered with this political education.
-Charles spent his time during the first phase of the war at headquarters at Teschen, but exercised no military influence.
+Charles, whose father had died in 1906, became heir presumptive after the assassination of Archduke Franz Ferdinand, his uncle, in Sarajevo in 1914, the event which precipitated World War I. The old Emperor took steps to initiate Charles in affairs of state, but the outbreak of World War I interfered with this political education.
+Charles spent the first phase of the war at headquarters at Teschen, but exercised no military influence.

 Charles then became a Feldmarschall (Field Marshal) in the Austro-Hungarian Army.
 In the spring of 1916, in connection with the offensive against Italy, he was entrusted with the command of the XX.
-Corps, whose affections the heir-presumptive to the throne won by his affability and friendliness.
+Corps, whose affections he won by his affability and friendliness.
 The offensive, after a successful start, soon came to a standstill.
-Shortly afterwards, Charles went to the eastern front as commander of an army operating against the Russians and Romanians.
+Shortly afterwards, Charles went to the eastern front as commander of Army Group Archduke Karl operating against the Russians and Romanians.